hdmi/ProceduralWallpapers/README.md

 # TODO

 - Setting to enable and disable types of wallpapers
-- Navigation bar in the bottom
-- Random pictures folder name
 - Control onResume, onPause, onStop
 - Circle Wallpapers
 - Prioritize recent palettes in the palettes display fragment
-- Share button in the toolbar (momentary location)
 - Images for the app intro
 - New image for the gallery when it is empty